Jesus in the Ancient Hebrew Alphabet Part 3 – The Beyt Part 1

 This was only a short introduction to the subject of the “house of the LORD”.
 But we have just learned about the mark of the family’s name coming out of a house to move to his son in the next generation.
 Since this was selected by God as the symbol of the tav that represents a “cross”, this would strongly imply the cross, has a lot to do with the plan of God and His Son.
 It is only by God’s design that each fruitful father, has “seed” in himself, to continue his family name into the next generation, in his son.
 We will talk about this concept more as we continue to learn.

 We have been going through a lot of potentially controversial new Bible information.
 If you have gone through this lesson today, without being offended at anything that was taught, it is a miracle of God.
 We give all praise to the LORD.
 If you have understood everything that was taught, you are by far a very spiritually awake and mature Christian.
-But it is wise to reread these lessons more than once to receive what else the Holy Spirit may desire to say to through them.
+But it is wise to reread these lessons to receive what else the Holy Spirit may desire to say to you through them.
 We praise the LORD for giving you the Spirit of Wisdom and Revelation in the knowledge of Him.
 We have only seen the introduction to the subject of Jesus being represented by the tent house “beyt” letter.

 We should now be coming into a relationship with some of the basic concepts found in the Ancient Hebrew “beyt” pictogram.
 This was a picture diagram of a very basic tent drawing with a single door.
 The door grants entrance, and provides exit to the family that lives within the tent house.
 We have discovered that Jehovah God has a house.
 We learned how to search for the exact phrase “house of the Lord” and we can find more than enough verses to confirm the existence of this God house truth.